4 FLASHES

 Possible Causes

-Dirty or restricted air filter, Blocked supply or return registers, Blower motor not running or running too slow, High limit switch weak or failing
+Dirty or restricted air filter, blocked supply or return registers, blower motor not running or running too slowly, or a weak or failing high limit switch.

 How to Fix / Troubleshooting

-Safety: Turn off power before removing blower door or working near wiring.
+Safety: Turn off power before removing the blower door or working near wiring.

 Steps to check:

-- Replace or clean air filter: Locate the filter in the return air grill or furnace filter rack.
-Replace with the correct size and airflow rating.
-A severely clogged filter is the most common cause of high limit trips.
+• Replace or clean air filter: Locate the filter in the return air grille or furnace filter rack.
+Replace it with the correct size and airflow rating.
+A severely clogged filter is the most common cause of high limit switch trips.

-- Inspect blower operation: With the thermostat calling for heat, verify the indoor blower starts on time and runs at normal speed.
+• Inspect blower operation: With the thermostat calling for heat, verify the indoor blower starts promptly and runs at normal speed.
 Listen for unusual noises or slow ramp-up.
-If the blower does not run, check the blower motor, capacitor, and control board fan relay.
+If the blower does not run, check the blower motor, capacitor, and the control board's fan relay.

-- Inspect high limit switch: Locate the main limit switch on the heat exchanger panel.
+• Inspect high limit switch: Locate the main limit switch on the heat exchanger panel.
 Check for loose wiring connections.
-If the switch repeatedly opens even with good airflow, it may be weak and require replacement with a Ruud-approved limit.
+If the switch repeatedly opens even with good airflow, it may be weak and require replacement with a Ruud-approved limit switch.

-- Check filter rack and ductwork: Look for collapsed flex duct, closed dampers, or undersized return air that could restrict airflow.
+• Check filter rack and ductwork: Look for collapsed flex duct, closed dampers, or undersized return air ducts that could restrict airflow.

 Advertisements